Fuel Related | 2003-2004 Ram 5.9 Cummins

 Besides lift pumps, we also carry an assortment of other fuel related items for your Cummins.
 For those that have installed chips/programmers on the truck, and aren't seeing the gains you were hoping for, we offer performance injectors from such companies as Dynomite Diesel and Industrial Injection, that will help produce the fueling the engine is trying to push.
 We also offer performance single and dual CP3 injection pumps for those looking to completely open up the bottlenecks of the factory fuel system!

 Note: If you are purchasing an upgraded lift pump system, you will need to verify lift pump location.
-This can be done simply for turning the ignition on and listening for the sound of the pump.
+This can be done simply by turning the ignition on and listening for the sound of the pump.
 It will either be located directly behind the fuel filter on the drivers side of the block, or inside of the fuel tank.
 If your pump is inside of the fuel tank, you will need to purchase the optional pickup tube for installation of the pump.

 To assist you in finding the parts you are after, we recommend using the sub-categories, as well as the filter options on the left.
 As always, if you have any questions about which product is right for you, do not hesitate to give us as call and we would be more than happy to assist.